-Even as a child, Bissonnette was drawn to the kitchen, eschewing cartoons for cooking shows on the Discovery Channel.
-With this early start, he earned his culinary arts degree from The Art Institute of Fort Lauderdale by 19 and spent his early 20s eating and cooking his way through Paris, San Francisco, New York, and Phoenix.
+Even as a child, Jamie Bissonnette was drawn to the kitchen, eschewing cartoons for cooking shows on the Discovery Channel.
+An early bloomer, Bissonnette earned his Culinary Arts degree from The Art Institute of Fort Lauderdale by 19, spending his early 20s cooking and eating his way through Paris, San Francisco, New York, and Phoenix.